 Need some ideas for photography poses for 4 people?
-Here are a few examples of poses for 4 people that you can copy.
+This article will give you several examples of poses for 4 people that you can copy as well as the 3 best tips for posing groups of this size.

-This photo above was from a photography job I did in a church basement.
+This photo of a family group of 4 was from a photography job I did in a church basement.

 There was not enough time for formal posing with posing stools and a background, so I only had folding chairs and a few small foot stools that I brought along to use to help pose my small family groups.